Oviedo Travel Guide

 A beautiful building, Santa Maria del Naranco is aptly situated on Mount Naranco and was initially built as a summer palace for Ramiro I in the 9th century.
 It is one of the finest examples in Spain of Pre-Romanesque architecture, a style characterized by the slender proportions of its buildings and their original ornamentations.

 Museo de Bellas Artes

-Located in the spectacular 18th-century Velarde Palace, the museum boasts a vast range of Asturian and Spanish paintings, such as Carreno’s portrait of Carlos II.
-Make sure to leave at least half a day to enjoy all the exhibits.
+Located in the spectacular 18th-century Velarde Palace, the museum boasts many Asturian and Spanish paintings, such as Carreno’s portrait of Carlos II.
+Leave at least half a day to enjoy all the exhibits.

 Plaza del Fontan

 Representing the soul of Oviedo, the Plaza del Fontan is right at the heart of the Casco Antiguo (old town) and buzzes with revelers in the summer months.
 So many delightful cafes and restaurant terraces fill this pretty square – there’s also a great farmers market on Thursdays that is a gourmands dream come true.

 On a Friday evening, visiting one of the traditional cider houses in Oviedo is de rigueur.
 Delicious tapas and more substantial plates accompany only the best local cider, often served from a great height.
 Tierra Astur, Gato Negro, Alberto, and Fartuquin are the names to seek out.

 Guide to Spanish White Wine